noriega15/free-pet-poetry-optimized/content/blog/forever-in-our-hearts/index.md

 Their absence lingers, like a shadow every day.

-Each pet had a unique and precious soul,
+<br>Each pet had a unique and precious soul,

 Their absence leaves a void that takes its toll.